FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Model Architecture and Configuration

 \section{Model Architecture and Configuration}

 The FoilDiff framework integrates a hybrid model architecture, structured dataset, and efficient inference procedures to predict airfoil flow fields across diverse aerodynamic regimes.
-The overall design as seen in Figure \ref{fig:FoilDiff-Architecture} leverages a latent transformer, with U-Net-style connected encoder-decoder paths, trained under the canonical denoising diffusion probabilistic modelling paradigm \cite{Ho2020}.
+The overall design, as seen in Figure \ref{fig:FoilDiff-Architecture} leverages a latent transformer, with U-Net-style connected encoder-decoder paths, trained under the canonical denoising diffusion probabilistic modelling paradigm \cite{Ho2020}.
 Our implementation explores two separate latent transformer architectures and an accelerated DDIM sampling strategy to reduce the number of inference steps required while preserving predictive fidelity \cite{song2022denoisingdiffusionimplicitmodels}.

 The model is conditioned on encoded physical parameters, including airfoil geometry, Reynolds number, and angle of attack.
-These parameters are further reinjected into the latent transformer to enable improved generalization across a wide range of aerodynamic conditions.
+These parameters are further reinjected into the latent transformer to enable improved generalisation across a wide range of aerodynamic conditions.
 The combination of hybrid architectural design, domain-aware conditioning, and efficient inference enables FoilDiff to achieve improved accuracy and uncertainty estimation compared to existing U-Net-based baselines.

-The following subsections detail each component of the model architecture, training pipeline, and data preparation process.
+The following subsections detail the model architecture and the methods employed during training and inference.